pretix/pretix-docs/docs/contributing-to-the-docs/index.md

 # Contributing to the docs

-This section of the documentation explains how the documentation itself works, how it was written, and how to contribute to it.
+This section of the documentation explains how the documentation itself works, how we wrote it, and how to contribute to it.
-This is directed at both coworkers and at external contributors.
+This is directed at coworkers and at external contributors.
-It also serves as a reminder for the people writing the docs themselves how we do certain things, and why we decided to do them that way.

 ## Code of Conduct